agimenezromero/PierceDisease-GlobalRisk-Predictions/README.md

 # Run example

+- To download the necessary data just run the Python script `download_data.py` via command line as

+  `python download_data.py` or in background as `nohup python download_data.py &`

-- To compute the climatic variables just run the Julia script (compute_climatic_variables.jl) via command line as
+- To compute the climatic variables just run the Julia script `compute_climatic_variables.jl` via command line as

   `julia compute_climatic_variables.jl` or in background as `nohup julia compute_climatic_variables.jl &`